DataDog/dd-trace-py/docs/configuration.rst

      type: String
      default: "0"
      description: |
-        Controls whether module cloning logic is executed by ``sitecustomize.py``.
+        Controls whether module cloning logic is executed by ``ddtrace-run``.
 Module cloning involves saving copies of dependency modules for internal use by ``ddtrace`` that will be unaffected by future imports of and changes to those modules by application code.
 Valid values for this variable are ``1``, ``0``, and ``auto``. ``1`` tells
         ``ddtrace`` to run its module cloning logic unconditionally, ``0`` tells it not to run that logic, and ``auto`` tells it to run module cloning logic only if ``gevent`` is accessible from the application's runtime.